Week 14 takeaways: Danger zone for Redskins and Panthers?

 Chicago Bears 15, Los Angeles Rams 6

 There is zero question the Bears have the NFL's best defense.
-Chicago dominated the Rams offense on Sunday night, holding Los Angeles to almost 29 points below its season average.
+Chicago dominated the Rams' offense Sunday night, holding Los Angeles to almost 29 points below its season average.
 The Bears now have 25 total interceptions on the year, and cornerback Kyle Fuller leads the team with seven picks.
 Chicago will be dangerous to play in the postseason -- the Bears can clinch a playoff berth next week with help -- because of its defense.
-Just ask the Rams, who the Bears may very well take on again in January, albeit likely in Los Angeles. -- Jeff Dickerson
+Just ask the Rams, who the Bears might very well face again in January, albeit likely in Los Angeles. -- Jeff Dickerson

-Bears' Smith: We had to 'get back to our fundamentals'
+Bears' Smith: We had to 'get back to our fundamentals.'

 Bears rookie Roquan Smith says Chicago "took advantage of all opportunities" and credits the defensive line for his first career interception.

 The Bears stopped the Rams in their tracks Sunday night and handed them their second loss of the season.
-Jared Goff threw a career-high four interceptions, and Todd Gurley II rushed for a 28 yards in 11 carries -- his fewest rushing yards since the 2015 season.
-A victory would have secured the Rams a first-round bye in the playoffs: instead, they return to L.A. to face the Eagles while locked in a battle with the Saints for NFC home-field advantage. -- Lindsey Thiry
+Jared Goff threw a career-high four interceptions, and Todd Gurley II rushed for 28 yards on 11 carries -- his fewest rushing yards since the 2015 season.
+A victory would have secured the Rams a first-round bye in the playoffs.
+Instead, they return to L.A. to face the Eagles while locked in a battle with the Saints for NFC home-field advantage throughout the playoffs. -- Lindsey Thiry

 New Orleans Saints 28, Tampa Bay Buccaneers 14